 Before you bring a candidate onsite for an in-person interview, it’s important to know about their prior technical experience, core technical skills, and technical knowledge.
 Historically, our focus has been on technical skills.
 Now, we’ve just released a suite of 70 technical questions to gauge your candidates’ coding knowledge of specific domains.

 In our latest release, Multiple Choice Questions are designed to give you deeper insights into your candidates’ understanding of technologies like Git, Java, Spring, and Linux as well as disciplines like Data Science.
 Combined with a real-life skills task, you can comprehensively differentiate which candidates could bring the most value to your engineering organization (and who you’ll want to bring to an onsite interview)!

-Here are three ways in which Multiple Choice Questions can enhance your tech hiring:
+Here are three ways in which Multiple Choice Questions can enhance your tech recruiting:

 Multiple Choice Questions are generally quick to complete; adding one to your test will only extend it by 10-20 minutes.
 We start you off with a twenty minute recommended time, but you can always adjust accordingly to fine-tune your process.
 Because Multiple Choice Questions are simple and quick, candidates will appreciate the opportunity to show off their technical knowledge without spending hours writing code.
 One of the most important things to get right in your tech hiring process is being able to get the insights you need to make the right hiring decision without intimidating your candidates with excessive assessments, and Multiple Choice Questions are great for that.

-Want to hear more about how you can use coding tasks to gain insights into your technical candidates?
+Want to hear more about how you can use coding tasks to gain developer insights into your technical candidates's coding knowledge?